Science Rendezvous

 The Monty Hall problem

 Calling all probability enthusiasts!
-The Monty Hall problem, originally posed by Steve Selvin, gained popularity in a magazine column in the 1990s and also famously appears in the movie 21.
-Although a seemingly simple statistical puzzle, it may be more complex than you initially suspect.
+The Monty Hall problem, although a seemingly simple statistical puzzle, may be more complex than you initially suspect.
 Come explore conditional probability and see if you can beat the odds!

 All ages